 Below is just a short list categories and just a few companies in each (along with their scores).
 Have fun searching B Corp companies and see what each of them in doing!

 Fashion B Corps

 Allagash Brewing Company (83.8)

 Amy’s Kitchen (102.7)

 Clover Sonoma (100.5) – a Luci’s Morsels partner!

 Fody Foods (80.6) (low fodmap foods)

 Since living more sustainably, I’ve been making efforts to support companies that are making sustainable choices (not just B Corps).

 As working mom time permits, I have been updating old roundups and posts with companies and alternatives that are doing good.
 Here are a few to check out!

-When it’s time to shop, don’t miss the sustainable brands at Nordstrom, second hand clothing sold exclusively by the brands you love, and even sustainable kids clothing brands to keep your whole family in check!
+When it’s time to shop, don’t miss the sustainable brands at Nordstrom, second hand clothing sold exclusively by the brands you love, and even sustainable kids clothing brands to keep your whole family in check (not ot mention sustainable shoes for kiddos too)!
 And these B Corp gift ideas!